Perfect timing: making the most of a screen timer eLearning asset

-At gomo, we’re excited to have added this stylish new addition to our eLearning assets and features.
+At Gomo, we’re excited to have added this stylish new addition to our eLearning assets and features.

-When you’re creating a course in gomo, you can now simply drag a timer asset onto any screen from the asset sidebar.
+When you’re creating a course in Gomo, you can now simply drag a timer asset onto any screen from the asset sidebar.
 This gives you the ability to create time-based events and trigger them effectively within your courses.

-New gomo feature: How to add a screen timer eLearning asset to your courses
+Gomo feature: How to add a screen timer eLearning asset to your courses

 Rather like planning an interesting storyboard, the screen timer eLearning asset allows you to choose when certain events will be presented to a learner on a screen.